aldask/aldask/README.md

 ###

 <p align="left">I'm excited to have you visit my GitHub profile!
-I'm a passionate front-end developer on a journey of continuous learning and growth.</p>
+I'm a passionate Front-End developer on a journey of continuous learning and growth.</p>

 ###